-Fuzzy matching takes account of whitespace and can optionally take account of case.
+Fuzzy matching treats everything as a string and takes account of whitespace.
+It can optionally take account of case.

 Fuzzy matching is significantly slower than exact matching.
 The closeness score is based on Levenshtein distance.

 2.19 Drilldown

 If you check allow drilldown for a transform, double-clicking a cell in the Right pane data table shows the rows in the upstream dataset that this cell/row was derived from.
 For example you can double-click a cell in a pivot table to drilldown into the rows it was calculated from: